J-81/GeneLab_Data_Processing-1/Bisulfite-sequencing/GL-DPPD-XXXX.md

 #### Now running NuGEN-specific script

-We can download the script from their [github](https://github.com/nugentechnologies/NuMetRRBS#analysis-guide-for-nugen-ovation-rrbs-methyl-seq) with the following:
+The NuGEN-specific script can be downloaded from their [github](https://github.com/nugentechnologies/NuMetRRBS#analysis-guide-for-nugen-ovation-rrbs-methyl-seq) with the following:

 ```bash
 curl -LO https://raw.githubusercontent.com/nugentechnologies/NuMetRRBS/master/trimRRBSdiversityAdaptCustomers.py